Opera Under the Stars

 We want to thank all of you for joining us this evening.
 We hope you had an enjoyable evening with us.
 Cheers!

 While this concert is free, we do take donations.
 It is with your support that we can continue our mission - to make opera accessible to everyone.
-If you would like to donate, you can place cash in the jars on the tables near the stage.
+If you would like to donate, you can place cash in the jars on the tables near the stage or just click the button below to donate online!
 We also accept payment via Vemno @overdressedduo.
 For a check donation or if you would like a receipt for your donation, please speak with one of our volunteers wearing the pink volunteer lanyards.
 We thank you for your support.

 Overdressed is a 501c3 non-profit organization.